 —Harold Jarche, the new networked norm

 Today, far more people work in the gig economy, which has grown in large part because the network era has made it much easier to find and hire specialized services on a just-in-time basis.
-While this development has caused significant disruptions — two are the virtual disappearance of long-term job security and the weakened ability for workers to advocate for their concerns en masse — there is a positive side.
+This development has caused significant disruptions.
+Two examples: less long-term job security and the weakened ability for workers to advocate for their concerns en masse.
+However, there’s a positive side.

 Here’s Harold Jarche again: